 To Give and Take is a deeply personal offering.
 Spanning several gallery rooms, the work denotes ownership and authorship.
 Armstrong intentionally uses scale and technique (large-scale canvases with full-bodied figures to smaller-sized portraits) to toggle between urgency and intimacy, movement and emotion.

 ALVIN ARMSTRONG was born in San Diego, CA and currently lives and works in Brooklyn.
-He received an MS in Oriental Medicine and is a licensed acupuncturist.
+He received an MS in Eastern Medicine and is a licensed acupuncturist.
 The self-taught artist had his New York solo debut exhibition This Place Looks Different with Medium Tings in Fall 2020 and was included in the Let Freedom Ring installation curated by Larry Ossei-Mensah at Brooklyn Academy of Music in January 2021.
 Armstrong’s work has been featured in the New York Times, Brooklyn Rail and Epiphany Magazine.
 He will be a Fall 2021 Visual Arts Resident at Pioneer Works in Brooklyn.

 MEDIUM TINGS (founded in 2017) is a roving gallery and project space, dedicated to contemporary Black artists and artists of color that focuses on creative engagement through exhibitions, programming and collaborations.
 Stephanie Baptist, the Founder and Director, is an independent curator and cultural producer, who has collaborated with noted contemporary artists, organizations and individuals.
 She previously served as Head of Exhibitions for Tiwani Contemporary in London, is a 92nd Street Y Women in Power Fellow (2019) and is currently a mentor for New Inc, New Museum’s Cultural Incubator.
 Baptist holds an MA in Arts Administration and Cultural Policy from Goldsmiths, University of London.